Around the Table

 What is Around the Table?

-Additional Information about Process Spaces
+Additional Information about Around the Table

 While BUCC Staff will make every effort to maintain confidentiality, we need each participant’s help.
-In these process spaces there is an expectation that participants keep information about other attendees private.
+In this space, there is an expectation that participants keep information about other attendees private.
 One exception to confidentiality* is that BUCC Staff may need to share information in a situation in which safety for yourself or others is a concern or there is concern regarding a violation to Title IX policies.
 At the beginning of every process space, BUCC Staff will review the expectations for the process space.

 *It is important to note that since these spaces are not considered therapy information shared by participants does not fall under privileged communication.
 If information is shared that potentially violates Baylor University Sexual and Interpersonal Misconduct Policy, BUCC Staff are required to report this information to the Equity, Civil Rights, and Title IX Office.
 If you would like to discuss confidential matters, please call our office to schedule an appointment, 254-710-2467.